The attention bottleneck

 Optimisation isn’t inherently bad.
 But it should be the second move, not the first.

-Data is descriptive, not prescriptive.
+Data tells you what happened.
 It tells you what worked, in what context, for what audience.
 It doesn’t tell you what people haven’t seen yet - or what might surprise them.

 And the more brands follow the same insights, the less insight any of it has.